mattiaginoble/mattiaginoble/README.md

 - 👨‍💻 All of my GitHub projects are available at [here.](https://github.com/mattiaginoble/)

-- ✏️ All of my Design projects are available at [here.](https://dribbble.com/mattiaginble/)
+- ✏️ All of my Design projects are available at [here.](https://dribbble.com/mattiaginoble/)

-- 📝 I regulary write articles on [my blog](https://mattiaginoble.com/)
+- 📝 I regulary write articles on [my blog](https://mattiaginoble.vercel.app/)

-- 💬 Ask me about **design, film or anime/manga.**
+- 💬 Ask me about **design, film, technology or anime .**

 - 📫 How to reach me **mattia.ginoble@gmail.com**